-Finally, we investigated the effects of CTCF motif directionality and binding strength on nucleosome rearrangement during cell differentiation.
+The third major finding of this work concerns the effects of CTCF motif directionality and binding strength on nucleosome rearrangement during cell differentiation.
 Our calculations showed that the binding affinity is a good predictor for a given CTCF site being preserved upon cell differentiation (Figure 7A).
-This may be used as a foundation for the "CTCF code" determining its differential binding as the cell progresses along the Waddington-type pathways.
+This may be used as a foundation for the 'CTCF code' determining its differential binding as the cell progresses along the Waddington-type pathways.
 A specific subclass of common CTCF sites preserved upon cell differentiation tends to keep a small NRL, while the average NRL near all CTCF sites increases due to the active nucleosome repositioning 3'-downstream of CTCF motifs (Figure 7).
-A previous study reported a related distinction of common versus non-common CTCF sites based on the distance between the two nucleosomes downstream and upstream of CTCF (70).
+A previous study reported a related distinction of common versus non-common CTCF sites based on the distance between the two nucleosomes downstream and upstream of CTCF (78).
 The preservation of NRL for common CTCF sites may give rise to a new effect where differential CTCF binding defines extended regions which do not change (or change minimally) their nucleosome positioning.
 Unexpectedly, the nucleosome-depleted region 5'-upstream of the CTCF motif remains even after CTCF depletion from a given site during differentiation.
-These nucleosome-depleted regions can have important functional roles, including the preservation of chromatin states while CTCF-dependent loops are dynamic and frequently break and reform throughout the cell cycle (71).
-For example, if the spreading of some chemical modifications of DNA or histones along the genomic coordinate requires enzymes cooperatively binding to the adjacent nucleosomes, then the consistent lack of a nucleosome at a given location can stop the propagation of the "epigenetic wave".
+These nucleosome-depleted regions can have important functional roles, including the preservation of chromatin states while CTCF-dependent loops are dynamic and frequently break and reform throughout the cell cycle (79).
+For example, if the spreading of some chemical modifications of DNA or histones along the genomic coordinate requires enzymes cooperatively binding to the adjacent nucleosomes, then the consistent lack of a nucleosome at a given location can stop the propagation of the 'epigenetic wave'.

-Our finding of the asymmetry of CTCF-dependent chromatin boundaries at the scale of several nucleosomes may also provide the missing mechanistic explanation for the asymmetry of chromatin boundaries at the scale of hundreds to thousands of nucleosomes in so called "stripe" chromatin domains reported recently (72).
+Finally, our finding of the asymmetry of CTCF-dependent chromatin boundaries at the scale of several nucleosomes may provide the missing mechanistic explanation for the asymmetry of chromatin boundaries at the scale of hundreds to thousands of nucleosomes reported recently (80,81).
+As we showed, TAD boundaries often contain several directed CTCF motifs (Figure 7F, Supplementary Figure S18).
+One can speculate that in this case the effects of individual CTCF sites accumulate, leading to the formation of a specific, asymmetric and 3D-structured nucleosome organisation at TAD boundary (schematically represented in Figure 8C).
+Such additivity of individual CTCF motifs could explain previous observations where the removal of part of the DNA sequence responsible for the boundary does not lead to the complete loss of TAD insulation (82).

 In general, the asymmetric nucleosome organisation near CTCF reported here can be particularly interesting in light of the ongoing debate on the functional roles of chromatin boundaries in gene regulation.